 When Manu stopped smoking several years ago, we wanted to turn the Scandinavian logic on its head.
 So we brought in an extra day off for anyone who doesn’t smoke.
 That isn’t the reason why Manu stopped smoking back then, but I haven’t heard him complain about getting an extra day off either. 😉’

 Does everyone who lives in Ghent come to work on their bicycle?

 Stef: ‘Hell, yes!
 Climate change is right here, right now, and every little effort helps.
 There is simply no way to justify the cost of traffic jams in terms of health, the climate and the economy.
 We have to change that, and we can.
 There is a suitable bike for every type of commuter today.
 We encourage everyone at Blue Lines to cycle to work by providing a bicycle budget.
-When we designed our office, we also put in a shower, which is ideal for colleagues who like to go jogging in their lunch break.
+That’s why we decided to put in a shower when we designed our office.

 There are subsidies for companies that opt for bicycles.
 And that’s only logical, because there are countless benefits: you’re getting exercise, you’re reducing your carbon footprint, you turn up to work fresh and alert and you’re even helping to reduce traffic jams.
 It’s a real no-brainer.’

 Working from home has been part and parcel of life at Blue Lines since the Middle Ages.
 Why is that?